KYRIEZX/gpt2_arithmetic/README.md

 # gpt2_arithmetic
-GPT-2 fine-tuned in a special way that can do arithmetic task very well
+GPT-2 trained in a special way that can do arithmetic task very well